There are two common ways to set up a new React app:

 npm separately, if you're not familiar with it.

-sections.
-This site uses an embedded React editor so you don't need a local environment to go through the examples.
+If you'd rather skip environment setup for now, feel free to jump ahead to the React section.
+This site uses an embedded browser-based React editor so you don't need a local environment to go through the examples.

 Create React App